-If your unemployment claim is denied, you have 15 days to appeal the decision to the Office of Appeals.
+If your unemployment claim is denied, you have 15 days to appeal the decision online, by telephone, or in writing.
 A hearing will be held on your appeal, at which you may testify, present witnesses, and offer evidence before an administrative law judge (ALJ).
+You may have a lawyer represent you at the hearing, although it's not required.

 The ALJ will issue a written decision in your case.
-If you aren’t satisfied with the ALJ’s decision, you may file an appeal with the Appeals Board within 30 days.
-And, if you aren’t satisfied with the decision of the Appeals Board, you may seek review in state court within 30 days.
+If you aren’t satisfied with that decision, you may file an appeal with the Appeals Board within 30 days.
+And if you disagree with the Appeals Board decision, you may seek review in state court within 30 days.

 The DES website has full information about filing an appeal.